CEE 296 Civil Engineering Systems. (3) F, S

 CEE 440 Engineering Hydrology.
 (3) F

-Descriptive hydrology; hydrologic cycle, systems, and models.
+Descriptive hydrology; hydrologic cycle, models, and systems.
 Rain-runoff models.
 Hydrologic design.
 Concepts, properties, and basic equations of groundwater flow.
-Prerequisites: CEE 341; ECE 380.
+Prerequisite: CEE 341.

 CEE 441 Water Resources Engineering.
 (3) S